Turks & Caicos Historical Sights & Attractions

-The salt producing islands have expansive natural seawater ponds, many of which were developed in varying degrees to facilitate the rapid evaporation of seawater.
+The salt-producing islands have expansive natural seawater ponds, many of which were developed in varying degrees to facilitate the rapid evaporation of seawater.

-It’s known that prehistoric Taino natives would travel to Turks Islands to gather the naturally accumulating sea salt, as did early European explorers.
+It’s known that prehistoric Taino natives would travel to the Turks Islands to gather the naturally accumulating sea salt, as did early European explorers.
 By the end of the 1600s, the Bermudians began to seriously establish the industry.

 The larger and greener Caicos Islands supported a different kind of industry: cotton and sisal planting.
-The ruins and historical sites on these islands almost entirely consist of plantations, with field walls, buildings and support structures.
+The ruins and historical sites on these islands almost entirely consist of plantations, with field walls, buildings, and support structures.
 The plantation islands never had the populations or civil buildings that the salt islands had.

-Providenciales, North Caicos and Middle Caicos each have a plantation that has been developed to a limited degree so as to allow for tourism.
+Providenciales, North Caicos, and Middle Caicos each have a plantation that has been developed to a limited degree so as to allow for tourism.

 Evidence of the pre-Columbus Taino peoples does exist at a few locations in the Turks and Caicos, yet these features tend to be quite limited in scope and are typically found in the most remote regions of the country.
 There is no Taino historical site developed for tourist access in the country.

 Another interesting yet short-lived industry that took place in the Turks and Caicos was bat guano cave earth mining.

 In the late 1800s, Conch Bar Cave and Indian Cave on Middle Caicos, and several cave systems on East Caicos were the site of this activity, and the material was largely exported to sugar cane growers in the Caribbean.